 - The physical layout of some assisted living residences may not facilitate independence.
-For example, in a residence where the dining room is far from the resident rooms, it may be difficult for a slow moving resident to get there by herself.
-A bathtub without grab bars makes it unlikely that a resident will bathe himself. - Encouraging residents to be as independent as possible may be limited by a desire not to make things too difficult for staff or fear that more staff would have to be hired.

-For example, it may be easier for staff to brush a resident's teeth rather than take the time to help the resident do it himself.
-It might be easier for staff to give someone a bath or shower than to arrange things so the resident can wash herself with assistance.

-- Family members may not want their relative to be as independent as you believe they could be and they may pressure you. - Some regulations may not seem to allow residents to be as independent as you feel they should. - Residents who do not speak English may find it hard to communicate.
+For example, in a residence where the dining room is far from the resident rooms, it may be difficult for slow moving residents to get there by themselves.
+Bathtubs without grab bars makes it difficult for residents to bathe themselves. - Encouragement of resident independence may be impeded by a desire to make things easier on staff and by fear that more staff would have to be hired.
+For example, it may be easier for staff to brush a resident's teeth rather than take the time to help the resident do it by themselves.
+It might be easier for staff to give someone a bath or shower than to arrange things so the resident can wash him or herself with assistance. - Family members may not want their relative to be as independent as you believe they could be, and they may pressure you. - Some regulations may not seem to allow residents to be as independent as you feel they should. - Residents who do not speak English may face challenges communication their wishes.

-Strategies to Encourage Resident Independence
+STRATEGIES TO ENCOURAGE RESIDENT INDEPENDENCE

 We know that many residents of assisted living residences are physically or mentally disabled.
 Many of them are more dependent due to their disability.
 However, helping residents to live as independently as possible is a major principle of assisted living.
-Following are some strategies that may help if you feel that any of the problems above are issues in your residence.
+Following are some strategies that may help if you feel that any of the problems above are issues in your residence: